twistlock/docs/api/descriptions/collections/collections.md

-Group related resources (containers, images, hosts) together.
+Collections are predefined filters that let you group related resources together (for example, containers, images, hosts).
-Collections are predefined filters that let you segment your views in the Console UI and the Twistlock API.
+Collections are used for scoping policy rules and segmenting data/views in the Console UI and Prisma Cloud API.